 The villages of South India belong to the states of Kerala, Tamil Nadu, Karnataka, Andhra Pradesh, Goa and Maharashtra.
 The South Indian culture mostly includes festivals that are related to their coconut preparations, religion and water games; their common festivals are Onam, Pongal and numerous festivals on music and dance are quite popular in south Indian villages.
 The Andaman and Nicobar Islands are into several tribal festivals, due to their major tribal population.

 Central India Village Festivals

-- The Central Indian villages belong to the states of Madhya Pradesh and Chhattisgarh.
+.
 Arwa Teej, Kajri Navami, Bhojali and Chherta are the common festival of the rural areas in central India.
-Splendor, traditional songs, dances and colourful dresses are indispensable from these Indian village festivals.
+Splendour, traditional songs, dances and colourful dresses are indispensable from these Indian village festivals.

 West India Village Festivals

-- The West Indian states of Rajasthan and Gujarat have some of the most colorful and cultural villages, celebrating the traditional festivals.
+have some of the most colourful and cultural villages, celebrating the traditional festivals.
 These festivities date back to the customs of the early raja and maharaja eras.
 Besides celebrating the popular Hindu festivals, Jain and Buddhist festivals are also integrated in the culture of these villages.

 India is a land of unique festivals, retaining its culture and historical significance; the Indian villages are no exception.
 The rural Indian boasts some of the oldest and exceptional traditions that have grown as distinguished festivals that not only serve entertainment, but also speaks volumes about the Indian heritage and history.
 The geographic divisions of India definitely divide the language, rituals and festivals.

 However, the spirits with which the Indian village festivals are celebrated remain, predominantly, similar.